 The nine-time Davis Cup champion will either face Czech Republic or Germany in the quarterfinals in July.
 The Czechs led 2-1 in Hannover.

 ''We are going to have a tough second round but if my team is in good shape, if we are ready mentally, we should win, regardless of who we play,'' France captain Yannick Noah said. ''With all due respect to all the other teams, we have the quality to win the whole thing.''

-France is playing a Davis Cup tie in the French Caribbean islands for the first time after Noah convinced the French federation to stage the contest away from the mainland.
+France was playing in the French Caribbean islands for the first time after Noah convinced the French federation to stage the contest away from the mainland.

-Noah, who replaced Arnaud Clement following a disappointing 2015 campaign, is captaining the team for the third time after guiding France to Davis Cup titles in 1991 and 1996.
+Noah, who replaced Arnaud Clement following a disappointing 2015 campaign, is captain for the third time after guiding France to Davis Cup titles in 1991 and 1996.
 He also led France to its maiden victory in the Fed Cup in 1997.